mina-tang/RecipeForSuccess/index.md

 ![Alt text](assets/plots/ohno.png)

 ## And That's a Wrap!
-There is no universal formula, but a mix of creativity, boldness, and hard work seems to be the key.
+There is no universal formula, but a mix of creativity, boldness, and hard work should do the trick.
 It's time for Gertrude to take over Hollywood! 👏